 The Wadadli Youth Pen Prize (also called Wadadli Pen) has operated, since its founding in 2004, as a project.
-In 2016, founder Joanne C. Hillhouse brought a team together to share the work and move the project forward toward becoming a legal non-profit.
+In 2016, founder and coordinator Joanne C. Hillhouse brought a team together to share the work and move the project forward toward becoming a legal non-profit.
 In 2021, we received our certificate of incorporation as Wadadli Pen Inc. Thanks are owed to regular patron Juneth Webson who made a financial contribution to the process and Ann Henry who contributed her legal expertise and the time and resources of her office, Henry & Burnette.
 The core team will continue to work together, per the mandate of the Wadadli Youth Pen Prize, to nurture and showcase the literary arts in Antigua and Barbuda.
 Team members are:

 Joanne C. Hillhouse is a writer from Ottos, Antigua and Barbuda.
 She conceived of, founded, and has over the years, with the help of various volunteers, coordinated the Wadadli Youth Pen Prize.
 At this writing, in 2021, she has seven published books of fiction: The Boy from Willow Bend, Dancing Nude in the Moonlight (10th Anniversary Edition), Oh Gad!, Musical Youth, With Grace, Lost!
 A Caribbean Sea Adventure/Perdida!
 Una Aventura en el Mar Caribe, and The Jungle Outside; and works freelance/independently as a writer and editor, among other creative and professional activities.
 She has written for Essence, Publisher’s Weekly, Writer’s Digest, Huffington Post, among others; and has presented at festivals around the world.
 More here.
+As of 2022, Joanne has been appointed president of the Wadadli Pen Inc non-profit.

 Floree Williams Whyte, 2021.